An application made to streamline, enhance, and enable connections for remote first year Georgia Tech masters students.

 Rona World is an immersive virtual campus.
 Students create an avatar and move through themed rooms.
 Students meet others in their community with similar interests, and form closer bonds.

 We brought these ideas in front of some HCI experts from our program to get feedback.
 During feedback, we found three potential problems:

-02. These solutions add onto the information overload students experience while juggling multiple communication applications.
+02. These solutions add onto the information overload.

 01. Users can find, join, or create sub-groups related to their interests.

-02. Users can browse and join popular or trending sub-groups in their community.
+02. Users can browse and join popular or trending sub-groups.

 03. Users can manage sub-groups that they are a part of across separate platforms from a central location.

-We created user flows and wireframes to illustrate how our users would navigate through the application and interact with our key features.
+After defining key features, we drafted user flows and wireframes to illustrate how students would navigate through the application.

 01. It is easy to get caught up in your head and 'think inside of the box' when designing.
 To avoid this, user needs and goals should be revisited throughout the design process.